marksl/DotNetFlumeNG.Clients/README.md

-# .Net FlumeNG Clients
+# .Net FlumeNG Clients Pre-Release!

 Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 DotNet

 This is a pre-release of DotNetFlumeNG Clients that uses Apache Avro as a transport instead of Apache Thrift.
 Currently only NLog is supported.
 This uses a forked copy of Apache Avro with the Avro-975-complete5.patch from here https://issues.apache.org/jira/browse/AVRO-975 applied.

-## NLog 0.3.1.0 Installation
+## NLog 0.3.2.0 Installation

 Type the following in the Visual Studio Package Manager Console.